-- CSC-10065 "St. Bayonette" (destroyed in battle) Another casualty of the insects.
-Bayonette and her crew, including Colonel Lewis Nagai (called back into duty) led the charge in the final battle against the bugs.
+- CSC-10565 "St. Bayonet" (destroyed in battle) Another casualty of the insects.
+Bayonet and her crew, including Colonel Lewis Nagai (called back into duty) led the charge in the final battle against the bugs.
 His ship was one of the last out of the asteroid hives, only to be taken down by a saboteur --a crew member who succumbed to mind control by Queen Zzkt herself.

-These craft and the noteable personas who commanded them:
+These craft and the notable persons who commanded them:

 - "Vagabond Fox" / merchant vessel (formerly the Walcott CSC-10012; still in service) Captain Ballfour Huxley acquired it by way of his uncle's passing, who was gifted the Walcott by CSC for a lifetime of meritorious service.
-The only known case of a skipper 1.) given to a former captain and then 2.) inherited by an heir.
-Last seen running cargo for Orion Beltway Transit.
+The only known case of a skipper ship: 1.) being given to a former captain, and 2.) later inherited by an heir.
+Last seen running cargo for OBT (Orion Beltway Transit).